RyanMcNeill1977/basic_scraping/lesson2.md

 ## Importing an HTML table or list using Google Sheets.

-So that's a lot of steps, right?
-For years, we had to do it that way.
-But now there's something simpler: Google Sheets.
+So when we learned to import HTML tables into Excel, it took a lot of steps, right?
+But there's something simpler: Google Sheets.

 With the use of just a single function, you can bring the same table into Google Sheets.
 It's really simple.